willswire/website/src/content/blog/cosmology.md

 heroImage: "/cosmology.jpg"
 ---

 Working with Big Bang can be precarious.
 Especially when developing on a shared cluster with other team members.
-Recently, I created a [new project entitled Cosmology](https://gitlab.com/willswire/cosmology/-/tree/mtls), which serves as a playground for several of my personal "quests" in exploring novel functionality and features in [Platform One's Big Bang](https://repo1.dso.mil/big-bang/bigbang).
+Recently, I created a [new project entitled Cosmology](https://github.com/willswire/cosmology/tree/mtls), which serves as a playground for several of my personal "quests" in exploring novel functionality and features in [Platform One's Big Bang](https://repo1.dso.mil/big-bang/bigbang).
 To investigate my ideas and experiment on the cheap, I use the following:

-- [Terraform](https://www.terraform.io) to dynamically provision infrastructure via [GitLab CI/CD](https://docs.gitlab.com/ee/ci/)
+- [Terraform](https://www.terraform.io) to dynamically provision infrastructure
 - Managed Kubernetes on [Symbiosis](https://symbiosis.host) (1/4th the cost of EKS on AWS!)
 - [Zarf](https://github.com/defenseunicorns/zarf) to package my configurations and deploy them to the cluster